Common Ground, 2018

 Arena Gallery, Liverpool, 9th – 20th September 2016

-A pairing of two artists whose work references English country life transformed and disrupted by urban forms.
-Ian Mason deconstructs and reconstructs the ‘dog portrait’ of the Kennel Club breeds.
-Edward Bruce re-presents model wagons of heritage agriculture overlaid by urban pop art.
+A pairing of two artists whose work references English country life transformed and disrupted by urban styles.
+Ian Mason re-forms the ‘dog portrait’ of the Kennel Club breeds.
+Edward Bruce re-presents model wagons and carts of heritage agriculture overlaid by urban pop art.

-The work is united by the theme of the country show, where thoroughbred animals and things are judged and awarded prizes, where people come to honour pedigree and craftsmanship.
-Yet traditional rural forms are altered by our urban society.
-Show Saturday examines this influence and presents ‘strange’ hybrid forms of town and country.
+The work is united by the theme of the country show, where thoroughbred animals and things are judged and awarded prizes and where people come to honour pedigree and craftsmanship.
+Show Saturday examines the influence of the country on the town and vice versa.
+Wagons and carts traditionally painted in the ‘insignia’ of their county colours are altered by ‘pop art’ colour schemes, becoming strange hybrid forms of town and country.

 Various model wagons and carts sourced on eBay and re-colour-coded.